thomas-pommier-epi/whanos/docs/How_To_Develop_Project.md

 ## Custom Image

-For each language, there is a default Docker image, but you can define a `Dockerfile` **at the repo of your repository**.
+For each language, there is a default Docker image, but you can define a `Dockerfile` **at the repo of your repository** which might contian modifications.
-It must import the **base image of the language**.
+It must import the **base image of the language** however.

-Example:
+Example of a typescript application from the javascript base Whanos image:

 ```dockerfile
 FROM whanos-javascript